 Rolling Process: Definition, Working Principle, Application, and Defects

-Over the last decade, the industry is moving away from the traditional manufacturing process like casting, forging, etc, and adopting sheet metal.
-The reason being, sheet metal reduces cost and offers high design flexibility.
+Over the last decade, the industry has moved away from the traditional manufacturing process like casting, forging, etc, and adopting sheet metal.
+The reason is, that sheet metal reduces cost and offers high design flexibility.
 The rolling process is a very common process used in the fabrication industry for sheet metal.

 Let us learn more about this rolling process, definition, working principle, application, and rolling process defects.